normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaDeploy.md

 the CloudFormation template.
 Lets call our stack **ServerlessTODOList**.

 ### S3 Bucket
 The name of an S3 bucket must be set and the bucket must be in the same region as the CloudFormation stack will be created in.
-When the deployment happens the **ServerlessTODOList.Frontend** will be compiled, zipped up and upload to this S3 bucket.
-The CloudFormation template will then be updated to point the Lambda function defined in the template to point to the compiled code in the S3 bucket.
+When the deployment happens the **ServerlessTODOList.Frontend** project will be compiled, zipped up and uploaded to this S3 bucket.
+The CloudFormation template will then be updated to point the Lambda function defined in the template to the compiled code in the S3 bucket.

 ### Profile and Region